apache/flink/docs/README.md

 # Requirements

+The dependencies are declared in the Gemfile in this directory.
 We use Markdown to write and Jekyll to translate the documentation to static HTML.
-You can install all needed software via:
+All required dependencies are installed locally when you build the documentation through the `build_docs.sh` script.
+If you want to install the software manually, use Ruby's Bundler Gem to install all dependencies:

-    gem install jekyll
+    gem install bundler
-    gem install redcarpet
+    bundle install
-    sudo easy_install Pygments

-Redcarpet is needed for Markdown processing and the Python based Pygments is used for syntax highlighting.
+Note that in Ubuntu based systems, it may be necessary to install the `ruby-dev` via apt to build native code.

 # Build

-The `docs/build_docs.sh` script calls Jekyll and generates the documentation to `docs/target`.
-You can then point your browser to `docs/target/index.html` and start reading.
+The `docs/build_docs.sh` script installs dependencies locally, calls Jekyll, and generates the documentation in `docs/content`.
+You can then point your browser to `docs/content/index.html` and start reading.

-If you call the script with the preview flag `build_docs.sh -p`, Jekyll will start a web server at `localhost:4000` and continiously generate the docs.
-This is useful to preview changes locally.
+If you call the script with the preview flag `build_docs.sh -p`, Jekyll will start a web server at `localhost:4000` and watch the docs directory for updates.
+Use this mode to preview changes locally.

 # Contribute